A Storm is Coming: What to Do When Weather Causes Delays & Cancellations

 When storms bear down, many travelers have a chance to get out of dodge early – or later.
 And airlines often give them a free pass to do so.

-Major airlines regularly issue weather waivers ahead of bad storms, allowing travelers with travel scheduled over the next few days to move flights up (or back) without paying change fees or hefty fare differences.
-In this case, you've got a window to get out of town (or return home) early, otherwise you might consider changing to a flight later this week after the worst has passed.
+Major airlines regularly issue weather waivers ahead of bad storms, allowing travelers with flights scheduled over the next few days to move them up (or back) without paying change fees or hefty fare differences.
+In this case, you've got a window to get out of town (or return home) early, otherwise you might consider changing to a flight later this weekend or next week after the worst has passed.

 And you may want to do so sooner rather than later.
-With flights regularly full to the brim these days, open seats on those later flights may be scarce … and could disappear fast.
+With flights regularly full to the brim these days, especially during a long holiday weekend, open seats on those later flights may be scarce … and could disappear fast.

 Here are some quick links to each major U.S. airlines' currently published travel waivers: